youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 6: Jetpack Compose theming.md

 val Red900 = Color(0xffc20029)
 ```

-**Note:** When defining colors, we name them "literally", based on the color value, rather than "semantically" e.g. `Red500` not `primary`.
+**com.example.sky.database.Note:** When defining colors, we name them "literally", based on the color value, rather than "semantically" e.g. `Red500` not `primary`.
 This enables us to define multiple themes e.g. another color might be considered `primary` in dark theme or on a differently styled screen.

-**Note:** Be careful to import Compose's Color type `androidx.compose.ui.graphics.Color` **not** `android.graphics.Color`.
+**com.example.sky.database.Note:** Be careful to import Compose's Color type `androidx.compose.ui.graphics.Color` **not** `android.graphics.Color`.

 Now that we have defined our apps colors, let's pull them together into a [`Colors`](https://developer.android.com/reference/kotlin/androidx/compose/material/Colors) object that the `MaterialTheme` requires, assigning specific colors to Material's named colors.
 Switch back to `Theme.kt` and add the following: